g41797/matryoshka-3tk/README.md

 The hard part is everything that happens between the threads.

-That is where the boring problems start.
+That is where the boring problems start...

-This toolkit lives on the line between the two sides.

-Nowhere else.
+---

 ## Threads need to exchange work

+---

 A handler and a worker run on different threads.